symfony/symfony-docs/frontend/encore/faq.rst

 machine.
 Once your assets are built, these are the *only* thing that need to live on the production server.

-Do I need to install Node.js on my production server?
+Do I Need to Install Node.js on My Production Server?
 -----------------------------------------------------

 No, unless you plan to build your production assets on your production server, which is not recommended.
-See `How do I deploy my Encore assets?`_.
+See `How Do I Deploy my Encore Assets?`_.

-What files should I commit to git?
-And which should I ignore?
+What Files Should I Commit to git?
+And which Should I Ignore?
 -------------------------------------------------------------

 You should commit all of your files to git, except for the ``node_modules/`` directory